New Mexico Mines Database

 Chemical data provided in the New Mexico Mines Database must be used with extreme caution.
 Although we strive to provide accurate and complete data, problems may still exist.
 Rarely do these data meet regulatory and statutory regulations and requirements that are required by government agencies at mine sites.
 This geochemical database can not be used in place of those regulations and statutory requirements.
 Many of the solid chemical data reported represent select, high-grade samples from the mine and are not always representative of the mineral deposit.
 The chemical data originate from a variety of sources, agencies, and individuals, as cited, and thus reflect variable unknown quality in many cases.

 Production and reserve data also are provided in the database and must be used with caution.
 Mining production records and reserve data are generally of poor quality, particularly for the earliest times and many early records are conflicting.
 These production and reserve figures represent the best data available and were obtained from published and unpublished sources (NMBGMR file data).
 However, production figures and reserve data are subject to change as new data are obtained.
 Specific questions regarding chemical, production, and reserve data should be sent to the senior author.
+District production is available aspart of the supplementary material for Resource Map 24 and can be downloaded.

 Integration of the New Mexico Mines Database with the USGS Geoenvironmental Mineral Deposit Models